 A reliable source will ensure your spices aren’t only hot, but also flavorful so you know exactly what their money was spent on during your first bite.

-The heat and flavor of chili peppers are affected by variables such as weather, sourcing, processing techniques, and storage conditions.
+Variables such as weather, sourcing, processing techniques, and storage conditions affect the heat and flavor of chili peppers.
 This is why you must do your homework before selecting a supplier.

 Magic Plant Farms specializes in providing the greatest possible quality spices.
 We ensure that our chili peppers are hand-harvested, sorted, and inspected to attain the best results.
 We can guarantee that our rigorous manufacturing processes consistently exceed the quality requirements of U.S. food producers under our full control.
 Our chili pepper products are also Kosher certified and Halal certified.